 Pathfinder Bank encounters strong competition both in attracting deposits and in originating real estate and other loans.
 Our most direct competition for deposits and loans comes from commercial banks, savings institutions and credit unions in our market area.
-Local credit unions, some of which also have more assets than the Company, are particularly strong competitors for consumer deposits and consumer loans.
 In addition, potential new competitors may be emerging that are generically defined as financial technology (also referred to as "FinTech" or "fintech") companies.
-These entities seek to employ new technology and various forms of innovation in order to compete with traditional methods of delivering financial services.
-The advanced use of smartphones for mobile banking, automated investing services and cryptocurrency are examples of such technologies.
-Financial technology companies.
-These entities seek to replace or supplement the financial services provided by established financial service entities, such as the Company.
-Many established financial institutions are now implementing, or planning to implement, various forms of fintech solutions and technologies in order to broaden their product and service offerings and/or to gain improved competitive positions in this emerging marketplace.
+These entities seek to employ new technology to compete with traditional methods of delivering financial services, seek to replace or supplement the financial services provided by established financial institutions, as well as offer fintech products and services that are implemented by many established financial institutions themselves.
 Some of these technologies either have been implemented to varying degrees by the Bank, or will be available to the Bank for future implementation through its network of service providers and computer system vendors.
 It cannot be predicted with certainty at this time how effective these new competitors will be in our marketplace or what costs the Company will incur in the future to implement and maintain competitive technologies.